-The pharmaceutical supply chain consists of moving drugs and medications from one facility to another, or from one facility direct to the patient.
-When these products are exposed to temperature or humidity out of their specified range, the products can become ineffective or unsafe.
+Moving drugs and medications from one facility to another, or from one facility direct to the patient is a component of the pharmaceutical supply chain.
+The products can become impotent or unsafe if they are exposed to temperature or humidity out of their specified range.

-Drug research and development are expanding based on technology and the overall growth of unique symptoms and diseases.
-With this growth comes a complex packaging and supply chain effort.
-Cold chain used to just mean 2-8°C, but with the expansion of science behind these drugs, there are now products that must be shipped and stored at body temperature (around 37°C), controlled ambient temperature (15-25°C) or at extremely cold temperatures (such as -20°C or cryogenic ranges of -80°C to -192°C).
-Equally, high humidity can cause pharmaceutical drugs to absorb moisture during final packaging, shipment or storage, causing certain medications to degrade and lose efficacy.
+Technology and the overall growth of unique symptoms and diseases have broadened both drug research and development.
+This growth has expanded the field of complex packaging and supply chain effort.
+The expansion of science behind these drugs has changed the standard for Cold chain, which used to just mean 2-8°C, now there are products that must be shipped and stored at controlled ambient temperature (15-25°C), at body temperature (around 37°C), or at extremely cold temperatures (such as -20°C or cryogenic ranges of -80°C to -192°C).
+High levels of humidity, alike, can cause pharmaceutical drugs to absorb moisture during final packaging, shipment or storage, causing certain medications to degrade and lose efficacy.

-As outlined in the Guide to Temperature Controlled Logistics, each type of transportation comes with its own set of unique touchpoints.
-The 4 most common to consider are:
+Every different type of transportation comes with its own set of unique touchpoints, as outlined in the Guide to Temperature Controlled Logistics.
+Four of the most common to consider are:

-- Preparing the product for transport to the shipper location
+- Prepping the pharmaceuticals for transport to the shipper location

 - Physical loading

-As temperature-sensitive pharmaceutical products continue to rise, it is predicted that the cold chain industry will grow 65% by 2020.
-Production networks are also becoming more global, adding a new complexity into the mix.
-This growth and difficulty creates a number of obstacles for manufacturing and logistic companies.
-Combining a way to thermally manage and monitor pharmaceuticals throughout their lifecycle will protect not only the supply chain but also the patient.
+It is predicted that the cold chain industry will increase by 65% through 2020, as temperature-sensitive pharmaceutical products continue to elevate.
+Production networks are becoming more and more global which adds an even newer complexity into the mix.
+Manufacturing and logistics companies face a number of new obstacles created by this growth and difficulty.
+The combination of ways to monitor pharmaceuticals and thermally manage them throughout their lifecycle will not only protect the supply chain but also the patient.

-American Thermal Instruments and Microtek Labs manufacture customized thermal solutions to ensure your brand is protected and your patient stays safe.
+Microtek Labs and American Thermal Instruments manufacture customized thermal solutions to ensure your brand is protected and your patient stays safe.
+Microtek Labs innovates new ways to use phase change materials to thermally manage a shipment, allowing product to stay at the desired temperature, longer.
 ATI offers a wide range of temperature monitoring solutions to provide the necessary data needed to prove your product has not been exposed to environments that could hinder their efficacy or safety.
-Microtek Labs innovates new ways to use phase change materials to thermally manage a shipment, allowing product to stay at the desired temperature, longer.
-Combining these two solutions provides the ideal scenario for pharmaceutical applications.
+Combining both of these solutions provides the ideal scenario for pharmaceutical applications.

 Ch.
-2: How Temperature Affects the Rules for Shipping Pharmaceuticals
+2: How the Rules for Shipping Pharmaceuticals are Impacted by Temperature

-Pharmaceutical transportation is heavily regulated and temperature plays a major role in this, ranging from drug sample storage and handling, to maintaining and managing the vaccine cold chain.
-Here are the basics of how it’s broken down in the US and Internationally:
+Means of transport for Pharmaceuticals are heavily regulated with temperature playing a major role in this, ranging from maintaining and managing the vaccine cold chain, to drug sample storage and handling.
+Here are the basics of how it’s broken down in the United States and Internationally: